NVIDIA-Omniverse/usd-plugin-samples/README.md

 If your schema definitions do not change often, you may choose to not run `repo_usd` with every build.
 In this case, `repo_usd` is run once (both steps, generate and configure) and the files are generated.
 If you choose to place the files in the `generate_dir` under source control, ensure that the `plugInfo.json` you place in source control is the one that was configured after the configure step and not the one prior (otherwise it will have the placeholder information generated by `usdGenSchema`).
 This likely means as part of your one-time run of `repo_usd` you will also need a copy step to copy the configured `plugInfo.json` file back into the `generate_dir` location to overwrite the template with the correct values.

-Furthermore, the `premake5.lua` file generated for the plugin when using `premake` is not a cross-platform one - it's specifically targeted to the host platform of the build.
-Currently this limitation requires that multiple `premake5.lua` files be generated and the use of a `require` statement for those files in the main `premake5.lua` should be placed under the appropriate `system` filter.
-Future versions of `repo_usd` will address this.

 ### Migrating from 1.0.x to 2.0

 From 2.0 onward, there was a breaking change to the naming of the options used to generate the build files.
 When migrating from 1.0.x to 2.0, you must change these options in the `repo.toml` file if you are using them.
 Specifically, the following old options (and their new equivalents) are replaced: